Get Answers To Your Tax Questions

 Finding answers to your tax questions is now less taxing.

-What's the difference between allowances and dependents?
+What's the difference between allowances and dependent exemptions?

 You report your personal allowances to your employer on Form W-4.
 Your employer will use the number of allowances you report to figure how much tax to withhold from your paycheck.
 The greater the number of allowances, the less tax your employer will withhold.